VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 ```

-_7. send Message in Group:__You have to  get  all friend request first before accepting friend request using followin
+_20. send Message in Group:__You can easily send message to group using following code.

 ```
 public void sendMessageToGroup(final String username, final String owner,